SSG-DRD-IOT/lab-nuci7-setup/nuc-setup-hardware.md

 ## Lab Objectives

-The labs in this workshop are organized in a progression that will result in each attendee building their own automated and secured, multi-device IoT network.

-Start by making sure your computer, Arduino 101*, and Intel® IoT Gateway are ready for IoT development.

 By the end of this module, you should be able to:

 *   Unbox and setup your Intel® IoT Gateway and Arduino 101* Hardware